Protective Property Trusts

-Provided that sufficient time has passed since placing the property into trust (we would say at least 5 years) then the local authority cannot assess you as owning your own home unless they can show that you intended to deprive yourself of capital to avoid paying care home fees.
+Provided that sufficient time has passed since placing the property into trust (we would say at least 5 years) then the local authority should not assess you as owning your own home unless they claim that you intended to deprive yourself of capital to avoid paying care home fees.
 These are all factors you would have considered before setting up your trust.
 The more time that passes between placing your property into a trust and you going into care and require funding from the local authority, the more difficult it will be for the local authority to argue that you intended to deprive yourself of capital.

 What happens to the trust after my death?

-Unless you say otherwise we would transfer the trust fund (which may consist of the property or cash if the property has been sold) to your chosen beneficiaries as per your letter of wishes.
+It would be expected that your chosen Trustees would transfer the trust fund (which may consist of the property or cash (if the property has been sold) to your chosen beneficiaries as per your letter of wishes.
 You may already have a letter of wishes, however, it is a good idea to update this or write one which can then be placed with your trust documents.
 In the absence of a letter of wishes your Trustees will look to distribute the trust in the same accordance with the terms of your Will.
 This will have the effect of ending the trust.
-Your chosen beneficiaries could be your children, grandchildren, other family members, friends, charities or a combination of any of these.
+Your chosen beneficiaries may be your children, grandchildren, other family members, friends, charities or a combination of any of these.

 Ten Year Anniversary Charges

 HMRC make a charge for Inheritance Tax every ten years during the existence of a trust, sometimes referred to as the “periodic charge”.
 The ten year anniversaries are counted from the date of the creation of the trust.
 The periodic charge calculation can be complex but will be a maximum rate of 6% on the amount by which the value of the trust fund exceeds the nil rate band applicable at the time.
-The current nil rate band for 2019/2020 is £325,000 per individual and is set to remain at that level until at least 2021, however, this may change in the future.
+The current nil rate band is £325,000 per individual , however, this may change in the future.
 If your trust has two Settlors you will be entitled to two nil rate bands, therefore £650,000.